CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

     {{%notice tip%}}

-If you cannot use LACP, you can also use
-{{<link url="Bonding-Link-Aggregation" text="balance-xor mode">}} to dual-connect host-facing bonds in an MLAG environment.
+Instead of LACP, you can use {{<link url="Bonding-Link-Aggregation" text="balance-xor mode">}} to dual-connect host-facing bonds in an MLAG environment.
 You must still configure the same `clag-id` parameter on the MLAG bonds and it must be the same on both MLAG switches.
 Otherwise, the MLAG switch pair treats the bonds as if they are single-connected.

 {{%/notice%}}

 More elaborate configurations are also possible.
 The number of links between the host and the switches can be greater than two and does not have to be symmetrical.

-Additionally, because leaf01 and leaf02 appear as a single switch to other bonding devices, you can also connect pairs of MLAG switches to each other in a switch-to-switch MLAG configuration:
+Additionally, because the two peer switches appear as a single switch to other bonding devices, you can also connect pairs of MLAG switches to each other in a switch-to-switch MLAG configuration:

 {{< img src = "/images/cumulus-linux/mlag-two-pair.png" >}}

-In the above example, leaf01 and leaf02 are also MLAG peer switches and present a two-port bond from a single logical system to spine01 and spine02. spine01 and spin02 do the same as far as leaf01 and leaf02 are concerned.
+In the above example, leaf01 and leaf02 are also MLAG peer switches and present a two-port bond from a single logical system to spine01 and spine02. spine01 and spine02 do the same as far as leaf01 and leaf02 are concerned.
 For a switch-to-switch MLAG configuration, each switch pair must have a unique system MAC address.
 In the example, leaf01 and leaf02 each have the same system MAC address.
 Switch pair spine01 and spine02 each have the same system MAC address; however, it is a different system MAC address than the one used by the switch pair leaf01 and leaf02.

 ## LACP and Dual-connected Links